-Inside the cans, an air diverter turbulates the air to improve oil separation, and a 50 micron bronze filter keeps the air clean as it leaves the cans.
-The cans have baffles inside that prevent oil from splashing up and making its way back into PCV system.
+Inside the cans, an air diverter causes turbulance in the air to improve oil separation, and a 50-micron bronze filter keeps the air clean as it leaves the cans.
+The cans have baffles inside that prevent oil from splashing up and making its way back into the system.

 Another catch can system from Mishimoto, this one is simpler and more affordable.
 It has a single catch can for the PCV system.
 This provides most of the benefit of the dual catch can system, but it's easier to install and costs less.